nnamon/ctf101-systems-2016/lessonplan.md

 first place to look at when trying to figure out how to cause a crash from user supplied input.

+We will look at the following sources of I/O:

+1. Arguments
+2. Standard Streams
+3. Files
+4. Sockets
+5. Environment Variables

 ### Arguments

 The first way a program may take input is through its arguments.
 Let us use the